 A PRF is completed for each sampled patient visit.
-Questions on the 2010-2012 PRF will be basically the same as the ones currently used in 2009, except that we plan to add (1) five distinct cancer stages under the existing cancer check box in item 5b, (2) a check box for radiation therapy in the non-medication treatment section of the form, and (3) a set of laboratory values on the back of the form.
-Please see Attachment J for a prototype of the 2010 PRF.
-As mentioned previously, the laboratory questions will be pre-tested later in 2009 using a modified PRF (Attachment I).
-Instructions for completing the PRFs and definitions of terms are provided in the 2009 NAMCS Instruction Booklet (Attachment H).
-A supplementary card with instructions on how to complete the new laboratory items will be provided to all physicians participating in the NAMCS lab pretest (Attachment R).
-If the pretest is successful, and the laboratory items are added to the 2010 PRF, the instructions will be permanently added to the 2010-2012 NAMCS Instruction Booklet.
+Questions on the 2011-2013 PRF will basically be the same as the ones currently used in 2010, except that we plan to add additional items to the back of the form in 2012-2013 to measure and evaluate the quality of clinical care in preventing heart disease and stroke (12 month lookback module).
+Testing of the lookback module will also be included in the pretest scheduled for April 2011.
 The NAMCS PRF collects data on patient characteristics, such as age, sex, race, and ethnicity, and visit characteristics, such as date, expected source of payment, reason for visit in patient’s own words, physician diagnoses, and medications provided or prescribed.
+Similar to the NAMCS-1 automation, we also plan on converting data collection for the PRF to a computerized approach.
+Census FRs will use the a computer assisted interviewing instrument when abstracting data for PRFs.
+Physicians will have the option to either enter the data on an electronic device, or follow the original protocol and use paper forms.

+A pretest is scheduled for April 2011.
+This pretest will evaluate (1) the new asthma supplement (discussed in more detail below), (2) the new CAM and diagnostic test items planned for the NAMCS-1, (3) retrospective health care data collection on the PRF (lookback module), and (4) the new computerized NAMCS-1 and associated PRFs.
+If the pretest is successful, we will add the new items to their respective forms.
+In addition, instructions for both the lookback module and the asthma supplement will be added to the 2012 Instruction Booklet, which is given to sampled physicians/providers as a guide when completing PRFs.
+If only minor changes are required, we will submit a nonsubstantive change package for OMB review.

 Monitoring Data Collection and Quality Control

-Census Bureau Headquarters staff, Demographic Surveys Division, Housing Surveys Branch, is responsible for overseeing the data collection for the core NAMCS, cervical cancer screening supplement, and laboratory value pretest.
-Census Bureau Headquarters staff, Field Division, is responsible for the supervision of staff in the Bureau’s 12 Regional Offices, who in turn supervise the field representatives.
+Census Bureau Headquarters staff, Demographic Surveys Division, Housing Surveys Branch, is responsible for overseeing the data collection for the core NAMCS, proposed pretest, and asthma supplement in 2012.
+Census Bureau Headquarters staff, Field Division, is responsible for the supervision of staff in the Bureau’s 12 Regional Offices, who in turn supervise the field representatives (FRs).

 The FR calls the physician’s office or CHC 3 times during the sampled week.
 Calls are intended to answer any questions the office may have and to make sure sampling is being carried out as instructed.
 Specifically, the first phone call at the beginning of the week is to remind the office to start sampling; mid-week contact is to handle any problems the office may be having; and the final contact, on the last day of the physician’s reporting week, is to answer questions and arrange for pick-up or delivery of the forms.
 An essential part of this effort is quality control, which focuses on the completeness of the patient sampling frame, adherence to the sampling procedures, and assurance that a PRF is completed for every sample visit.
-The FR reviews the log or other record used for visit sampling to determine if any cases are missing, and also edits completed forms for missing data.
-Attempts are made to retrieve both missing cases and missing data on specific cases.
-A record of this retrieval effort is also made.